-- Figure above shows the illustration of a simple direct current (d.c.) generator.
+- The figure above shows the illustration of a simple direct current (d.c.) generator.

 - You should notice that the simple d.c generator is almost the same as the d.c. motor except that the battery in the d.c. motor is removed and replaced by a resistor.